dbt1/buildenv-closed/README.md

 ## Updating

 ### Update target sources
 An explicit update for any sources (e.g. neutrino) is not required.
 This will be done automatically on evrery called target with bitbake.
 This will also update required dependencies.

-Exception: You have moved any target source into the workspace tree.
-In this case you have full control to source code you want to modify.
-See also [devtool](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#using-devtool-in-your-sdk-workflow).
+See also "[Working on target sources](#working-on-target-sources)

 ### Update meta layer repositories
 Execution of init script will update the yocto poky-x.x repository to the required yocto release and will updating the included local meta layers to current